verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## Previous Release Information
 ### v1.6.10
 **Fixes**:
-- Fixed an issue where pods would crash frequently with an envoy core dump.
+- Fixed an issue where pods would crash frequently with an Envoy core dump.
-- Fixed envoy build to be RELEASE type.
+- Fixed Envoy build to be RELEASE type.

 ### v1.6.9
 **Fixes**: